arubyist/starterApp/README.md

 You use this to run integration tests.
 It can also be used for end-to-end testing as well.

 It can be used out of the box with RSpec.
-For the purposes of this starter app, all context is within RSpec framework, instead of Cucumber, Test::Unit, Minitest, Minitest::Spec, and etc. It is meant to be agnoistic, and fairly powerful too to use.
+For the purposes of this starter app, all context is within RSpec framework, instead of Cucumber, Test::Unit, Minitest, Minitest::Spec, and etc. It is meant to be agnoistic, and fairly powerful to use.

 When it comes to writing test, you put your Capybara specs in spec/features folders.